History of Leipzig: Nazism and World War II

 In 1942, thousands of Jews from Leipzig were deported without resistance to concentration camps.
 Leipzig was the site of one of the heaviest bombing of the Second World War; it lasted about an hour (the alert was given at around 3:40 a.m.) and took place on 4 December 1943.
 The attack was carried out by the Royal Air Force, under the code name Haddock.
 Another attack, by American aircraft, took place on 7 July 1944.
 The central station suffered considerable damage.

 The city's territory included several subcamps of the Buchenwald camp.
 Between 1939 and 1945, at least 60,000 women and men, girls and boys from all parts of Europe were forced to work in Leipzig.
 The female and male prisoners had to work under the most difficult conditions for munitions producers such as HASAG and the aircraft manufacturer Erla.
+In April 1945, most surviving prisoners of the subcamps of Buchenwald were sent on death marches to various destinations in Saxony and German-occupied Czechoslovakia, whereas prisoners of the Leipzig-Thekla subcamp who were unable to march were either burned alive, shot or beaten to death by the Gestapo, SS, Volkssturm and German civilians in the Abtnaundorf massacre.
+Some were rescued by Polish forced laborers of another camp; at least 67 people survived.
+84 victims were buried on 27 April 1945, however, the total number of victims remains unknown.
 On 12 April 1945, in the crimes that accompanied the end of the war, 53 German and foreign prisoners were murdered in two prisons in the suburbs of Leipzig.
 The following day, 32 police prisoners, German, French, Austrian and Czechoslovak, died in a Wehrmacht barracks, as part of the mass murders perpetrated by the Nazis.